 Georg Heinrich and Christina Grün

-Georg Heinrich (George) was born in Norka, Russia on October 2, 1836, the son of Johann Heinrich Grün (born 1797) and Elisabeth Bauer (born 1804).
+Georg Heinrich (George) was born in Norka, Russia, on October 2, 1836, the son of Johann Heinrich Grün (born 1797) and Elisabeth Bauer (born 1804).
 George married Christina Hamburger on January 24, 1856.
 Christina was also born in Norka, ten days after George, on October 12.
 1836.
-George and Christina had three children who were born in Norka: Heinrich (1856), Anna Maria (1858) and Phillip Heinrich (June 29, 1859).
-Sometime after Phillip Heinrich's birth the family moved to Rosenfeld, Russia, a daughter colony of Norka.
-Other branches of the Green family had settled in Rosenfeld beginning in 1852, In Rosenfeld, George and Christina had six more children: Johannes (1863), Heinrich Peter (1864), Anna Catherine (1867), Conrad (1870), Jacob (1872), and Joseph (1874).
+George and Christina had two children born in Norka: Heinrich (October 7, 1856) and Anna Maria (November 2, 1858).
+In 1859, the family moved to Rosenfeld, Russia, a daughter colony of Norka.
+Other branches of the Green family had settled in Rosenfeld beginning in 1852.
+In Rosenfeld, George and Christina had seven more children: Phillip Heinrich (June 29, 1859), Johannes (1863), Heinrich Peter (1864), Anna Catherine (1867), Conrad (1870), Jacob (1872), and Joseph (1874).

-Georg Heinrich (George) was born in Norka, Russia on October 2, 1836, the son of Johann Heinrich Grün (born 1797) and Elisabeth Bauer (born 1804).
+Georg Heinrich (George) was born in Norka, Russia, on October 2, 1836, the son of Johann Heinrich Grün (born 1797) and Elisabeth Bauer (born 1804).
 George married Christina Hamburger on January 24, 1856.
 Christina was also born in Norka, ten days after George, on October 12.
 1836.
-George and Christina had three children who were born in Norka: Heinrich (1856), Anna Maria (1858) and Phillip Heinrich (June 29, 1859).
-Sometime after Phillip Heinrich's birth the family moved to Rosenfeld, Russia, a daughter colony of Norka.
-Other branches of the Green family had settled in Rosenfeld beginning in 1852, In Rosenfeld, George and Christina had six more children: Johannes (1863), Heinrich Peter (1864), Anna Catherine (1867), Conrad (1870), Jacob (1872), and Joseph (1874).
+George and Christina had two children born in Norka: Heinrich (October 7, 1856) and Anna Maria (November 2, 1858).
+In 1859, the family moved to Rosenfeld, Russia, a daughter colony of Norka.
+Other branches of the Green family had settled in Rosenfeld beginning in 1852.
+In Rosenfeld, George and Christina had seven more children: Phillip Heinrich (June 29, 1859), Johannes (1863), Heinrich Peter (1864), Anna Catherine (1867), Conrad (1870), Jacob (1872), and Joseph (1874).

-After fulfilling their five year obligation to cultivate the land in Kansas, the Green family decided to move west with a group of Volga Germans who traveled to San Francisco on the Union Pacific Railroad and then sailed north to Portland by steamship, arriving in late 1881.
+After fulfilling their five-year obligation to cultivate the land in Kansas, the Green family decided to move west with a group of Volga Germans who traveled to San Francisco on the Union Pacific Railroad and then sailed north to Portland by steamship, arriving in late 1881.

-After fulfilling their five year obligation to cultivate the land in Kansas, the Green family decided to move west with a group of Volga Germans who traveled to San Francisco on the Union Pacific Railroad and then sailed north to Portland by steamship, arriving in late 1881.
+After fulfilling their five-year obligation to cultivate the land in Kansas, the Green family decided to move west with a group of Volga Germans who traveled to San Francisco on the Union Pacific Railroad and then sailed north to Portland by steamship, arriving in late 1881.

-Conrad and his wife Catherine (née Brunner) were married in 1890 and he began work as a tailor.
+Conrad and his wife Catherine (née Brunner) were married in 1890, and he began work as a tailor.

-Christina died on January 27, 1894 from liver cancer and was buried at the Lone Fir Cemetery in Portland.
+Christina died from liver cancer on January 27, 1894, and was buried at the Lone Fir Cemetery in Portland.

-Heinrich (Henry) Green and his family settled near Jefferson in Marion County where he farmed according to the 1900 and 1910 censuses.
+Heinrich (Henry) Green and his family settled near Jefferson in Marion County, where he farmed according to the 1900 and 1910 censuses.
 He died in May 1912 in Salem, Oregon.

-George died on April 29, 1902 in a fire at his store and was buried at the Lone Fir Cemetery in Portland next to his wife and son, Joseph.
+George died on April 29, 1902, in a fire at his store and was buried at the Lone Fir Cemetery in Portland next to his wife and son, Joseph.

-Peter Green died on March 31, 1908 in Colfax, Washington and was buried in Endicott, Washington.
+Peter Green died on March 31, 1908, in Colfax, Washington, and was buried in Endicott, Washington.

 Johannes (John) died in 1909 and is buried at the Rose City Cemetery in Portland.

-Marie appears to have never married and died on July 6, 1932 in Seattle, Washington.
+Marie appears to have never married and died on July 6, 1932, in Seattle, Washington.

-Phillip died on August 18, 1914 in Endicott, Washington and was buried there.
+Phillip died on August 18, 1914, in Endicott, Washington, and was buried there.
 His obituary was published in The Otis Reporter.

 Maria died in 1931 in Seattle, Washington.